 A Sense Pointer is included.
 This offers the option of allocating a storage area anywhere in the main memory for the information returned in response to a Request Sense command.
 One option is to have the Sense Pointer point to the bytes immediately following itself at the end of the CCB.
-Refer to the following table for 32-bit mode-CCB field definitions.
+Refer to the following table for a description of 32-bit mode-specific CCB field definitions.